Thebusanman/SpelunkyHD-Gamer-mod/readme.txt

 -------
 An extreme modpack for the videogame Spelunky for REAL HARDCORE GAMERS only
 -------
-**Important notes**
+Best used with Patchlunky - A spelunky modding tool **Important notes**
 This modpack contains some textures and music tracks of explicit nature and should be played at your own discretion.
 We, the developers recommend that you are at least 18 years old if you are going to play our pack.